enriquepablo/peer/doc/users.rst

 * **Administrator users**.
 Users of this type can access the *django admin interface*, and through this interface they can manage other users' accounts (create, modify and delete them).
+Administrators has other special powers in the PEER interface:

-Administrators can also create entities and assign another user as its owner.
+  * They can create entities and assign another user as its owner.
+  * They can add and remove regular users to the administrators team.
+Once a user becomes and administrator she has full powers and can add (and remove!)  other users to the administrators team.
+  * They can validate domains directly without proving they are their legitimate owners.
+  * They can set other users as members of a domain team, allowing them to use such domain like they were its owners.

+  As you can see being an administrator users mean having a lot of powers.
+  Remember that with great powers comes great responsibilities.
 * **Regular users**.
 These users can create entities, of which they become owners.
 They can also assign ownership of their own entities to another user (thereby relinquishing ownership themselves), and delegate management